Interdisciplinary Concentration (MIS)

 - Proposals require the approval of the sponsoring dean(s) of the college(s) involved in the interdisciplinary program offering.
 (See signature page above.)

 - The dean should send approved proposals to the chair of the University Senate Committee on Academic Programs.
 Within CAP, the proposal initially will be deliberated on by the Graduate Council.
-The subcommittee chair will include the Vice President for Enrollment Management and Student Success and the Associate Provost for Institutional Effectiveness in the dissemination of proposals to committee members.
+The subcommittee chairs will include the Associate Provost for Institutional Effectiveness (APIE) and the Graduate College dean in the dissemination of proposals to committee members.
 The Associate Provost for International Affairs should be included if the proposal involves collaboration with an international partner institution.
-The Associate Provost for Graduate Studies should be included since the proposal involves graduate programs.
-These university administrators may request that notable issue are addressed before subcommittee review commences, or they may provide feedback on the proposal as part of the subcommittee review process to be addressed before the final proposal goes to the full committee for further review.
+These university administrators may request that notable issues be addressed before subcommittee review commences, or they may provide feedback on the proposal as part of the subcommittee review process to be addressed before the final proposal goes to the full committee for further review.

 - The subcommittee may elect to invite the proposing parties to attend a meeting at which the proposal is discussed.
 The subcommittee will then make a recommendation to CAP.
 At a meeting to which the proposing parties will be invited, CAP will deliberate and vote on the proposal.
 At both the subcommittee and full committee levels, requests may be made to the proposing parties for changes to be made to the proposal.